leandrosardi/blackops/README.md

     4. `--config`
     5. `--ssh`

-- The `BlackOps.install_remote` method also supports all the same parameters than `BlackStack.source_remote`:
+- The `BlackOps.install_remote` method also supports all the same parameters than `BlackStack.source_remote`, except the `op` parameter:

 ```ruby
 n = BlackOps.get_node(:worker06)